FAQs

 The borrower is responsible for hiring contractors and getting the bids for the home improvements/repairs that will be completed once the loan is closed.

-NFC will order a property inspection.
-The NFC inspection will be to determine necessary repairs once a signed purchase contract and/or approved application has been received by NFC.
-The inspector will focus on safety and soundness repairs and code violations first.
-Once the inspection is completed and turned into NFC, the originator will provide a copy to the borrower.
+NFC will order a property evaluation.
+The NFC evaluation will be to determine necessary repairs once a signed purchase contract and/or approved application has been received by NFC.
+The evaluator will focus on safety and soundness repairs and code violations first.
+Once the evaluation is completed and turned into NFC, the originator will provide a copy to the borrower.

-In 2012 NFC's Board of Directors approved a Contribution Policy and related forms.
-Please contact Stephanie Preusch, Executive Director, for information and an application form.
+Please contact Stephanie Murphy, Executive Director, for information and an application form.

-Almost all homes in the NFC lending area qualify for financing.
-NFC offers up to $10,000 per property every 10 years as a forgivable loan for home improvements/repairs as long as the borrower lives in the property for at least 5 years.
+Almost all homes in the NFC lending area are eligible for financing.
+NFC offers up to $10,000 ($15,000 for Cedar Rapids) per property every 10 years as a forgivable loan for home improvements/repairs as long as the borrower lives in the property for at least 5 years.
 NFC offers yard signs and brochures that can be used when trying to sell a home.
 Please contact a NFC loan originator to get a yard sign, brochures or with questions regarding a specific property.

-With a NFC loan, there are three ways to access the funds for home improvements: Purchase loan- lump sum up to $10,000, Refinance loan- lump sum up to $10,000, Home Improvement loan- percentage of your project determine by your household income.
+With a NFC loan, there are three ways to access the funds for home improvements: Purchase loan- lump sum up to $10,000, or $15,000 in Cedar Rapids, Refinance loan- lump sum up to $10,000, or $15,000 in Cedar Rapids, Home Improvement loan- percentage of your project determine by your household income.

 Please contact a loan originator to determine your eligibility.